 Summer in Algonquin Park comes later than surrounding areas as a result of the Park's higher elevations.

-We provide free passes into Algonquin Park with your stay with us.
+We provide free Algonquin Park passes for all guests staying with us.

-Algonquin Park's two museums, the Visitor Centre and Logging Museum, are open daily (see the Events Calendar for specific operating dates and hours) offering all visitors park information, plus outstanding natural and cultural history exhibits.
+Algonquin Park’s two museums—the Visitor Centre and the Logging Museum — are open daily.
+(See the Events Calendar for specific operating dates and hours.)
+Both offer visitor information along with outstanding natural and cultural history exhibits.

-Algonquin Park's interpretive walking trails are available for day hiking outings.
-Trails are open year-round, but trail guide booklets are available at trail heads from late spring to early fall.
+Algonquin Park’s interpretive walking trails are perfect for day hikes.
+Trails are open year-round, with trail guide booklets available at trailheads from late spring through early fall.

-Enjoy a free leisurely tour along the shores of Galeairy Lake and take in the beauty of Algonquin.
-Take the 4 hour paddle round trip and explore our waterfall.
-Or spend few hours fishing for Trout, Bass, Pickerel.
+Enjoy a free leisurely tour along the shores of Galeairy Lake and take in the beauty and subtle hues of Algonquin's spring colours.
+Or spend some time fishing for Trout, Bass, Pickerel.

 We have extensive collection of all weather clothing, fishing gear, outerwear, footwear, hats and accessories & apparel.

-Most equipment is free for details and specials check out Packages Page for more information.
+Most equipment is free for details check out Packages Page for more information.

 Motor Boats:

-14 foot Aluminum Fishing Boat with 8 hpr Motor
+14 foot Aluminium Fishing Boat with 8 hpr Motor

-14 foot Aluminum, Steering Wheel Operated, 20 hpr
+14 foot Aluminum, Steering Wheel operated Boat with 20 hpr

-16 foot Aluminum, Steering Wheel Operated, 30 hpr
+16 foot Aluminum.
+Steering Wheel operated Boat with 30 hpr

 Italian Sundeck Boat, Steering Wheel Driven